-Columbia Bottom Conservation Area Trails Professional Review and Guide
+Columbia Bottom Conservation Area Trails Professional Guide

 "At Columbia Bottom, you can hike to the Confluence of the Mississippi and Missouri Rivers, just downstream from the site of Lewis and Clark's 1803-4 winter camp.
 Columbia Bottom Conservation Area, purchased in 1997, is one of Missouri's newest conservation areas.
 Its 4,318 acres nestle into the elbow at the junction of the Mississippi and Missouri rivers.
 The confluence of these mighty rivers is located just downstream from the site of Lewis and Clark's 1803-4 winter camp near Wood River, where their party rested and made preparations for their historic two-year adventure.
 One of the Department of Conservation's goals in managing Columbia Bottoms is restoration of the area to resemble its appearance at the time of Lewis and Clark's journey.
 A variety of habitats are being developed, including wetlands, marshes, sloughs, river-bottom forest, and bottomland prairie.
 Scenery: Wetland prairies, riverside forest, views of Mississippi River."